MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_04-Implement_Virtual_Networking.md

      >**Note**: You might need to upload each file separately.

-5. Edit the Parameters file, and change the password.
-If you need help editing the file in the Shell please ask your instructor for assistance.
-As a best practice, secrets, like passwords, should be more securely stored in the Key Vault.

-6. From the Cloud Shell pane, run the following to deploy two virtual machines using the template and parameter files you uploaded.
+5. From the Cloud Shell pane, run the following to deploy two virtual machines using the template and parameter files you uploaded.
 Replace **DeploymentID** with **<inject key="DeploymentID" enableCopy="false" />**